xcore/sw_avb/doc/chip.rst

 displays on a device or controlling non-AVB ethernet communication.

-The amount of audio available for the XS1-G4 and XS1-L2 devices is detailed in the following sections.
+The amount of audio available for the XS1-L devices is detailed in the following sections.
 See Section :ref:`sec_resource` for more information on chip resource usage and how these figures were determined.